-This course covers some of the same topics as Pre-Calculus - 426, but proceeds at a more deliberate pace.
-Students receive more one-on-one instruction and teachers adapt materials and assessment.
+This course covers some of the same topics as Pre Calculus 426, but proceeds at a more deliberate pace.
+Students receive more one on one instruction and teachers adapt materials and assessment.
 Students taking this course must have completed Algebra 2.
-This course extends the topics covered in Algebra 2 with a strong focus on graphing and interpreting graphs and includes a discussion of linear and polynomial functions, exponential and logarithmic functions, and other non-linear functions.
-Graphing calculators will be used periodically and are required.
+This course extends the topics covered in Algebra 2 with a strong focus on graphing and interpreting graphs and includes a discussion of linear, polynomial and rational functions, exponential and logarithmic functions, and other non linear functions.
+The trigonometry curriculum begins with right triangle trigonometry and then moves into the unit circle and trigonometric functions, followed by graphs and applications of trigonometric functions Graphing calculators will be used periodically and are required.